-While our main contribution is to extend approximation bounds to multi-stage ARO, \mbox{Problem (\ref{eq:problem_formulation})} is further less restrictive than problems previously discussed in the literature.
-In addition to being restricted to two-stage ARO, previous work often assumed $\cvec$ and $\dvec$ to be non-negative \citep{Bertsimas2012, Bertsimas2015, BenTal2020}. \citet{BenTal2020} additionally restricted parts of $\dmat$, i.e. they require the parts of $\dmat$ associated with the first stage decision to be non-negative.
+While our main contribution is to extend approximation bounds to multi-stage ARO, \mbox{Problem (\ref{eq:problem_formulation})} is further less restrictive than problems previously discussed in the literature on approximation bounds.
+In addition to being restricted to two-stage ARO, previous work often assumed $\cvec$ and $\dvec$ to be non-negative \cite{Bertsimas2012, Bertsimas2015, BenTal2020}. \mbox{Ben-Tal et al. \cite{BenTal2020}} additionally restricted parts of $\dmat$, i.e., they require the parts of $\dmat$ associated with the first stage decision to be non-negative.
 Our policies do not need this assumption.
-However, we show that Problem (\ref{eq:problem_formulation}) is unbounded whenever there is a feasible $\dvec$ with $\cvec^\intercal \dvec < 0$, due to the non-negativity of the right hand side.
-As a consequence our policies do not readily extend to general maximization problems.
+However, we show that Problem (\ref{eq:problem_formulation}) is unbounded whenever there is a feasible $\dvec$ with $\cvec^\intercal \dvec < 0$, due to the non-negativity of the right-hand side.
+As a consequence, our policies do not readily extend to general maximization problems.

-From a theoretical perspective mainly asymptotic bounds are of interest.
-In practice however, also the exact factors of the approximation are important.
+From a theoretical perspective, mainly asymptotic bounds are of interest.
+In practice, however, also the exact factors of the approximation are important.
 Throughout the paper, we thus always give the asymptotic, as well as the exact bounds.
-We compare all our bounds to the previously best known bounds for the two-stage setting given in \citet{BenTal2020} and show that our constructions yield both constant factor, as well as asymptotic improvements.
+We compare all our bounds to the previously best-known bounds for the two-stage setting given in Ben-Tal et al. \cite{BenTal2020} and show that our constructions yield both constant factor, as well as asymptotic improvements.

-\paragraph{Comparison with Affine Policies:} Using the newly found bounds, we show that no approximation bound for affine policies on hypersphere uncertainty exists that is better than the bound we show for our policies.
-For budgeted uncertainty on the other hand, we show that affine policies strictly dominate our piecewise affine policies.
-These findings confirm results that have been reported for the two-stage variant, where affine policies do not perform well for hypersphere uncertainty \citep{Bertsimas2012}, but very well for budgeted uncertainty \citep{Housni2021}.
+\textbf{Comparison with Affine Policies:} Using the newly found bounds, we show that no approximation bound for affine policies on hypersphere uncertainty exists that is better than the bound we show for our policies.
+For budgeted uncertainty, on the other hand, we show that affine policies strictly dominate our piecewise affine policies.
+These findings confirm results that have been reported for the two-stage variant, where affine policies do not perform well for hypersphere uncertainty \cite{Bertsimas2012}, but very well for budgeted uncertainty \cite{Housni2021}.